Rajveer1989/ReadRSSFeed/README.md

 # ReadRSSFeed
-Read data of RSS feed of given URL
+Read data of RSS feed of given URL.
+This is implemented in Asp.net MVC 5